 Thanks for the note.

-Please send me a PM with your Roku account email address, and include the serial number of the Roku device from Settings>System>About.
-I'll be able to assist you further from there.
+If that doesn't seem to resolve the issue, feel free to send me a PM with your Roku account email address and the serial number of your device from Settings>System>About.
+I'll follow up directly to assist you more from there.